 Of course, it seems so when things turn out well, as in the above examples.
 But what happens when the senior pastor fails to grow the church or the campus pastor isn’t ahead of schedule and under budget?
 They don’t receive their reward, of course.

 “I’ve seen them come, and I’ve seen them go” when it comes to Performance-Based Compensation Programs.
-Coming from corporate this “incentive-based compensation” was very common, especially at the executive level.
-Performance bonuses … very common in fact.
+This “incentive-based compensation” was very common in corporate, especially at the executive level.
 Of the 3 or 4 executive-level positions I occupied in my corporate days, all of them had at least some part of the compensation package that was performance-based (bonuses, stock options, annual increases, etc.).

 Here’s the thing, though.
 In the corporate world, a vice president or other executive has the authority that goes along with having part of their income be variable.
 By variable, I mean compensation increases when they do well and decreases when they don’t do so well.
 In other words, at least, for the most part, the corporate executive can “call the shots” in their own part of the business, such that they actually have some control over the outcome.
 In the church world … definitely not the case.

-On a church staff, it’s either the senior pastor or the eldership that calls the shots.
-Basing compensation on performance with the rest of the staff, again, is great when everything is heading up and to the right.
-Take compensation away, though when things are flat or trending downward and you’re done.
+On a church staff, either the senior pastor or the eldership calls the shots.
+Basing compensation on performance with the rest of the staff is great when everything is heading up and to the right.
+Take compensation away, though, when things are flat or trending downward, and you’re done.

-I remember from my days as a Manufacturing Engineer there was a guy who had a poster hanging in his cubicle.
+I remember my days as a Manufacturing Engineer; a guy had a poster hanging in his cubicle.
 It said, “Due to a shortage of robots, workers here are human beings and may act unpredictably if abused.”
-This is a very relevant message on this topic, don’t you think?
+This is a very relevant message on this topic.